 Emergency programme in case of target miss

-- In case of a target miss, government must introduce an emergency programme within 6 months of the publishing of emissions data to ensure that targets are reached in the following years
+- In case of target miss, government must introduce emergency programme within 6 months of publishing of emissions data to ensure targets are reached in following years

-- Government will publish an annual climate action report, which presents emissions data, status of implementation of climate action measures, and their effectiveness
+- Government publishes annual climate action report (with emissions data, status of implementation of climate action measures, and effectiveness)

 Independent expert body for climate issues

-- An independent 7-person expert body for climate issues will be set up by the federal parliament, made up of experts for environment, sustainable development, consumer issues and economic development, among others
+- Independent seven-person expert body for climate issues will be set up by federal parliament (experts for environment, sustainable development, consumer issues and economic development, etc.)

-- The body examines existing and planned climate action measures regarding their effectiveness
+- Body examines existing/planned climate action measures regarding their effectiveness

-- Can address other climate policy issues, and evaluate federal legislation regarding its effects on climate change
+- Can address other climate policy issues, evaluate federal legislation regarding effects on climate change

 Other key parts of the law

-- State institutions must take Climate Action Law into account for all their decisions and plans
+- State institutions must take Climate Action Law into account for all decisions and plans

 - Federal administration aims to become climate-neutral by 2030

-- Federal institutions must explain how their capital investments take into account climate targets, and resulting risks from climate change.
+- Federal institutions must explain how their capital investments take into account climate targets/climate change risks

 2) Programme of measures to reach 2030 targets

-Ministries will take into account outcome of multi-stakeholder task forces on the coal exit, transport and buildings for their measures
+- Ministries take into account outcome of multi-stakeholder task forces on coal exit, transport and buildings sectors for their measures

 3) Amendments to existing legislation

-One or several acts which amend affected existing legislation affected by Climate Change Act and/or programme of measures.
+- One or several acts that amend existing legislation affected by Climate Change Act and/or programme of measures.

-Could take throughout the second half of 2019 and longer to make all these changes
+- Could take the second half of 2019 or longer to make all these changes

-Campaigners such as Campact demand that Germany’s obligation to reach its climate targets be actionable before the courts and see the planned law as an ideal way to establish this.
-However, Brigitte Knopf, secretary general of the Mercator Research Institute on Global Commons and Climate Change (MCC), said it is “hard to imagine” government would introduce a law which enables citizens to sue the German government over climate targets.
+Some environmental groups want Germany’s climate and emissions targets to be legally binding, so they can go to court if the country falls short of targets.
+They see the planned law as an ideal way to establish this.
+However, Brigitte Knopf, secretary general of the Mercator Research Institute on Global Commons and Climate Change (MCC), said it is “hard to imagine” government would introduce a law that enables citizens to sue the German government over climate targets.

 When will the law be enacted?

-The programme of measures to reach 2030 targets has already been delayed by Germany’s coal exit commission as well as unexpectedly slow progress by the government task forces on mobility and buildings.
-Originally, relevant ministries were supposed to deliver proposals for their individual sectors by the end of 2018, but they want to take the results of the task forces into account.
-This could push back the timetable.
-The coal commission is due to complete its work by February, the transport task force by March.
-Following that, the environment ministry needs time to examine the proposals to see if they are sufficient for the sectors to reach their climate targets.
+The programme of measures to reach 2030 targets has already been delayed by Germany’s coal exit commission, and slow progress by the government task forces on mobility and buildings.
+Originally, relevant ministries were meant to deliver proposals for their individual sectors by the end of 2018.
+These are now scheduled for delivery to the climate cabinet for its meeting on 29 May.
+Afterwards, the environment ministry needs time to examine the proposals to see if they are sufficient for the sectors to reach their climate targets.

 The act to amend existing affected legislation will follow last.
 This process could drag into 2020.